A case study of spatiotemporal forecasting techniques for weather forecasting: Experiments and discussion of the results

 \subsubsection{Short-term predictions:}

-\underline{Training procedure:}~ For sampling and clustering-based approaches, we sampled 70 locations as described in the section \ref{sec:STF}, similarly as shown in Figure \ref{fig:samples_lats}, Figure \ref{fig:kmeasclus} respectively.
+\underline{Training procedure:}~ For sampling and clustering-based approaches, we sampled 70 locations as described in the section \ref{sec:STF}, also shown in Fig. \ref{fig:samp}.
 We trained a 2-layer LSTM model at each of the 70 selected locations.
-We trained each LSTM model on centred time series (time series calculated by averaging all time series within a given cluster/sub-region), with a time-lag {\em (a.k.a., lookback)} = 5 days, output sequence length = 7, with 500 epochs, and a learning rate = 2.3e-4.
-We optimize these models over MSE loss, i.e., where $y,~ \hat{y}$, are the actual and predicted values, respectively.
-The training procedure of Snapshot LSTM is identical to the above methods, except that in this model, the input data is the set of vectorized temperature fields (a set of vectors where in each vector, we have temperature values collected across all locations).
+We trained each LSTM model on centered time series (time series calculated by averaging all time series within a given cluster/sub-region), with a time-lag {\em (a.k.a., lookback)} = 5 days, output sequence length = 7, with 500 epochs, and a learning rate = 2.3e-4.
+We optimize these models over MSE loss, i.e., where $\mathbf{y},~ \hat{\mathbf{y}}$, are the actual and predicted values, respectively.
+The training procedure of Snapshot LSTM is identical to the above methods, except that in this model, the input data is the set of vectorized temperature fields (a set of vectors where, in each vector, we have temperature values collected across all locations).